of the Polish National Alliance

 SECTION 2.
 No Officer or Director, with the sole exception of the Financial Secretary, shall hold the same office for more than two successive years.

 SECTION 4.
-The Nominating Committee shall select at least one candidate for each elective position who shall be required to sign an acceptance of nomination, and thereafter submit a list of nominees to the Society at the regular meeting in September.
-At the regular meeting in October the nominating committee shall accept for nomination such additional lists of candidates for the respective offices as may be submitted by the petitions of ten or more members, provided however that the signed acceptance of each candidate is attached to each such petition.
-The adjournment of the meeting shall close the nominations in the absence of a motion for the purpose.
-Immediately thereafter the nominating committee shall submit a list containing all of the names of the candidates to the Recording Secretary who shall cause the publicizing of such list to all members in good standing at least ten days prior to the date of the November election meeting.
+The Nominating Committee shall select one candidate for each elected position who shall be required to sign an acceptance of nomination, and shall thereafter submit a list of candidates to the Society at the regular meeting in September.
+At the regular meeting in October, the Nominating Committee shall accept for nomination such additional lists of candidates for the respective offices as may be submitted by the petitions of ten or more members, provided however that the signed acceptance of each candidate is attached to each such petition.
+The adjournment of the meeting shall close the nominations in the absence of a motion for that purpose.
+Immediately thereafter the Nominating Committee shall submit a list containing all of the names of the candidates to the Director of Publications who shall cause the publishing of such list to all members in good standing at least ten days prior to the date of the November election meeting.

 SECTION 6.
-Only members in good standing shall be eligible for election, signing petitions or voting.
+Only members in good standing shall be eligible to be elected, to sign petitions, or to vote.

 SECTION 7.
-No member admitted to membership in the Society within five days of election shall be eligible to vote at the election.
+No member admitted to membership in the Society within five days of election shall be eligible to vote in the election.

 SECTION 8.
-The Board of Directors shall have the power to fill a vacancy occurring in any elective office or in any committee.
+The Board of Directors shall have the power to fill a vacancy occurring in any elected office or in any committee.

 SECTION 9.
 The President, Officers and Board of Directors duly nominated and elected in accordance with this Constitution shall take the oath of their respective offices at the regular board meeting in January of each fiscal year.
 The person administering the oath of office to the aforesaid officers and board members shall not himself be an incoming officer or board member.